Ivanov (band)

-Ivanov is a French band, one-hit wonder, composed of Aliocha Berman, Walter Troiani, Patrick Laithier, Gilles Petitjean, and Yves Renaud.
+Ivanov is a French band, considered a one-hit wonder, composed of Aliocha Berman, Walter Troiani, Patrick Laithier, Gilles Petitjean, and Yves Renaud.
 The band had its greatest hit in 1989, with "Les Nuits sans soleil", which earned a Silver disc and reached number 7 on the French SNEP Singles Chart, in which it stayed for 16 weeks.
 The next single, "Aventurier", released in 1990, and the album Casser le destin, were not unsuccessful.
-Band's members were both writers and composers of their singles.
+The band's members were both the writers and composers of their singles.